-A. The Board approved the replacement of Chiller #1 at Royersford Elementary School by Johnson Controls, Inc. through COSTARS Contract #008-145.
+A. Administration recommends approval for the replacement of Chiller #1 at Royersford Elementary School by Johnson Controls, Inc. through COSTARS Contract #008-145.
 Funding will be paid from the Capital Reserve and shall not exceed \$135,995.00.

-IX.
+VIII.
 PROGRAMMING AND CURRICULUM